mccoyh/CS-362-Project/BUILD.md

 ### 1. Download the Vulkan SDK
 - Official website: [Vulkan SDK Download](https://www.lunarg.com/vulkan-sdk/)
 - Choose the appropriate version for your operating system (Windows, Linux, or macOS).
-- Alternatively, you can install on macbook using brew

 ### 2. Install the SDK
 After downloading, run the installer and follow the on-screen instructions.
 Alternatively, you can install it manually by following the platform-specific setup guide provided on the Vulkan SDK website.